ietf-wg-cellar/matroska-specification/codec/av1.md

 The Encryption scheme is similar to the one used for WebM, using the `ContentEncryption` field and extra `ContentEncAESSettings` and `AESSettingsCipherMode`.
 Only the Subsample encryption mode SHOULD be used when encryption is needed.

-Within protected samples, the following constraints apply to all the OBUs within a `Block`:
+Within a protected `Block`, the following constraints apply to all the OBUs it contains:

 * All __[obu_header]__ structures and associated __[obu_size]__ fields MUST not be encrypted.